 To get started, just click the button below.

 Before you negotiate, it’s important to have your bill handy and to review it.

 You can either call or chat with Spectrum.
-The best number to call them at is (833) 267-6094 and you can also chat with them at https://www.spectrum.net/contact-us/.
+The best number to call them at is (833) 267-6094 and you can also chat with Spectrum by going to https://www.spectrum.net/contact-us/.

 We recommend calling rather than chatting online.
-Voice support agents have more authority to make the changes to your bill that will save you money.
+Voice support agents have more authority to make the changes to your bill that will save you the most money.